cisocrgroup/Resources/manuals/pocoto-manual.md

 \pocoto{}.
-If you want to do this, you should have a good understanding on the usage of command line tools and have read the [profiler manual][profman] on how to install the profiler and generate a language profile for your OCRed document locally.
+If you want to do this, you should have a good understanding on the usage of command line tools and have read the [profiler manual][profman] on how to install the profiler and generate an error profile for your OCRed document locally.
 In the remainder of this section it is assumed that you have installed the profiler and that you have access to appropriate language resources^[